AdobeDocs/analytics.en/help/admin/admin/component-migration/component-migration.md

    If the migration fails, see the [Retry a failed migration](#retry-a-failed-migration) section below for more information.

+1. (Optional) After a project is migrated, you can transfer ownership of the project to any user in Customer Journey Analytics.
+For more information, see [Transfer assets](https://experienceleague.adobe.com/en/docs/analytics-platform/using/tools/asset-transfer/transfer-assets) in the Customer Journey Analytics Guide.

 ## Retry a failed migration

 If a migration fails, you can retry the migration.